indra-makers/g2-notifications-ms/README.md

 }
 ```
 _'subject' can be sent empty, it doesn't matter what you write there, it will be overwritten with "N/A"._

-_'message' can exceed the 160 char limit, you have to write something short._
+_'message' can't exceed the 160 char limit, you have to write something short._

 Perform a MAIL notification send request:
 ```sh